 The Rev. Dennis H. Holtschneider, CM, is president of DePaul University, the nation’s largest Catholic university and the largest private university in the Midwest.
-Recognized as a national advocate for the advancement of mission-based Catholic education, he serves as a trustee of the National Association of Independent Colleges and Universities
+Recognized as a national advocate for the advancement of mission-based Catholic education, he serves on the boards of the American Council on Education

 , Association of Catholic Colleges and Universities